ashraygupta1/dispersion_trading/README.md

 <br />

 # Running the code
 The raw datewise, tradewise data sits in DispersionDumps.
-The data has not been uploaded to this repository.
-Please add it and then run: <br />
+The data has not been uploaded to this repository.<br />
+<b>Please add DispersionDumps folder to the Data folder before running.</b > <br />
+Then run:<br />
 > py main.py  <br />
 in folder dispersion_trading from Command Prompt <br />